ibrica/money-stream/README.md

-# TypeScript / React  Chrome Solana Ignition Extension
+# Chrome extension and site plugin

+## About
+In this repo is a web3 solution for using a [MoneyStream](https://github.com/ibrica/money-stream-program) Solana Sealevel smart contract.
+Still in development, not ready for testing!

 ## Get started

 Clone this repository, and then, in this directory: